 Sr. No. Material issue Identified Indicate whether risk or opportunity Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or Negative implications) 9 Waste Management Opportunity & Risk Through our extensive efforts in waste management with forthcoming regulatory standards, we can effectively showcase the Company's commitment to sustainability and proactively mitigate potential financial risks such as fines and penalties.
-Insufficient waste A portion of the waste is repurposed as raw material for the Foundry division.
-Hazardous waste produced during operations is appropriately disposed of through authorized vendors Positive/Negative management and re- utilization practices may result in operational inefficiencies and impede product manufacturing.
+Insufficient waste management and reutilization practices may result in operational inefficiencies and impede product A portion of the waste is repurposed as raw material for the Foundry division.
+Hazardous waste produced during operations is appropriately disposed of through authorized vendors Positive/Negative manufacturing.
 10 Community Development Opportunity Engaging in community development activities enables a company to make a positive difference in society through meaningful initiatives that yield significant benefits for various communities.
 NA Positive 11 Employment Opportunity By implementing right hiring, retention, and talent development practices to create a diverse, inclusive, and sustainable work environment, organizations can deliver exceptional value to customers and maintain a leadership position in the industry.
-NA Positive 12 Occupational Health and Safety Risk Neglecting the health, safety, and wellbeing of our workforce can have a direct impact on productivity, leading to potential disruptions in business operations, reduced customer satisfaction, and overall profitability.
-Health and Safety by conducting frequent internal audits, and our plants have obtained certifications under Negative
+Positive 12 Occupational Health and Safety Risk Neglecting the health, safety, and wellbeing of our workforce can have a direct impact on productivity, leading to potential disruptions in business operations, reduced customer satisfaction, and overall profitability. prioritizing Occupational Health and Safety by conducting frequent internal audits, and our plants have obtained certifications under Negative